-As soon as I walked through the door of the party, my worst fears were realized.
+As soon as I walked through the door of yet another party my friend Amy had heard about, my worst fears were realized.
 Women were everywhere.
 The only man in the place was behind the bar.
-I spotted two women wearing the same dress I almost wore, and I breathed a sigh of relief.
+I spotted two women wearing the same dress I almost wore, and breathed a sigh of relief.

-My best friend Amy and I sized up the room and became somewhat intimidated by those we saw as threats in the beauty competition, but we decided to stay and tough it out.
+Amy was my best friend and as we sized up the room and became somewhat intimidated by those we saw as threats in the beauty competition, we groaned.
+But we decided to stay and tough it out.

 The men began to come in slowly and the women moved strategically to assume a position where they could be easily noticed.
 The music was fast paced and nostalgic, and I began to feel an excitement, as the room became crowded.
 Suddenly, men were more abundant and winning smiles were everywhere.

-The competition was now engaged in conversation with the opposite sex, but I had yet to be so lucky.
-So, I sat and people-watched in hopes of being chosen to dance or converse.
+Amy was happily engaged in conversation with the opposite sex, but I had yet to be so lucky.
 Some of the female faces were bored, while others were expectant, and only a select few seem to be having a good time.

 I’d been there an hour and a half, and still no one had noticed me.
-I wondered out loud about my hair and if I should have worn it in another style?
+I wondered about my hair and if I should have worn it in another style?
 I decided to walk around to further the potential of being approached.
 As I passed a group of men, a hand reached out and guided me to the dance floor without saying a word.
-I looked at him with my sweetest expression in an attempt to convey warmth.
-He didn’t speak, as he swung me here and there.
+He didn’t speak, as he swayed to the beat.
 He was enjoying the music, and I was glad to be moving.
-However, when the music ended, he moved away quickly like a bored child moving from one toy to the next.
+However, when the music ended, he moved away quickly without a word, like a bored child moving from one toy to the next.

 Suddenly, I was bored and ready to go home.
-I had failed to make an impression and my confidence level had dwindled sharply.
-As I searched the room for Amy, I began to dread the prospect of going home to an empty apartment and a non-flashing message light on my phone.
-For me, there was nothing more ego bruising than to come home after being gone all day, and not one person had called.
+I had failed to make an impression and my confidence level dwindled sharply.
+As I searched the room for Amy, I began to dread the prospect of going home to an empty apartment.

 “Sure, we can.
 If you promise to teach me what you learned.”

-Thus, we ended up dancing the rest of the evening and when he took my number, I felt confident that my message light might just start blinking again.
+We ended up dancing the rest of the evening and when he took my number, I stopped wondering where Amy was.
+I just hoped she was having an equally good time.